Cotya/magento-composer-installer/README.md

 }
 ```

-If you would like to publish your module on http://packages.firegento.com, please fork https://github.com/magento-hackathon/composer-repository, add your module to the ```satis.jason``` on the master branch and open a pull request.
+If you would like to publish your module on http://packages.firegento.com, please fork https://github.com/magento-hackathon/composer-repository, add your module to the [satis.json](https://github.com/magento-hackathon/composer-repository/blob/master/satis.json) file on the master branch and open a pull request.

 If you want to install your module without publishing it on http://packages.firegento.com, you can add your repository to your projects ```composer.json``` directly and it will install, too.